 Part of our Ethos is that staff is our biggest and most important investment, and we have 10 designated training days for the full team every year (in addition to staff attending individual training).
-During 2020 Our team have received training in Safeguarding, Fire Safety and First Aid.
+During 2020 our team have received training in Safeguarding (including specialist safeguarding for schools, SEN, Prevent/CSE, and other safeguarding courses) Fire Safety, First Aid and PDA.
 The whole team received training in Team Teach and also completed a Level 2 Diploma in Equine Assisted Learning with Athena Herd.
 There has also been a range of other training attended by various members of our team, including Covid safety training, Animal Assisted Therapy level 3 and Food Hygiene level 1 and 2.
-In December the whole team are doing PDA training with Laura Kerby from KITE.

-Charlotte has worked in a variety of social care settings for many years, in many different roles.
+Charlotte is our Executive/Managing Director and a proprietor of the Elysian Education provision.
+She has worked in a variety of social care settings for many years, in many different roles.
 Experience has mainly focussed on children, young people and their families and particularly in the area of emotional well-being.
 Roles varied from working in an Early Years setting to working in and managing children’s homes, a ‘Family Specialist’ role and more recently managing a CAMHS Children’s Rights team for Surrey County Council.
 Many of these roles have included training, facilitation, management and supervision.

 Charlotte has had horses most of her life and has many years experienced looking after her own and other people’s horses.